extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 title: Note-level music
 ---

-Extempore (like [Impromptu](http://impromptu.moso.com.au) before it) supports playing 'instruments' at a note-level.
-This guide covers the basics of how to play instruments in Extempore.
+This guide covers the basics of how to play instruments at a "note-level" (e.g. play the G above middle C for 2 beats) in Extempore.
 If you're satisfied with just playing Extempore's built-in instruments (which can be found in `libs/core/instruments.xtm`) then you can just start at this guide.
-The note-level approach to music generation will be very familiar to Impromptu users.

 ## Setting up an instrument {#setting-up-an-instrument}